Finn Delany: Utunomiya Brex (2025)

 Delany joined Utsunomiya Brex of the B.League for the 2025 Basketball Champions League Asia.

-Melbourne United (2025–present)
+Melbourne United (2025–2026)

 On 22 May 2025, Delany signed a two-year deal with Melbourne United, with the second year being a mutual option.
+On 5 March 2026, in the Play-In Qualifier, Delany scored a season-high 33 points in an 82–68 win over the Tasmania JackJumpers.
+The second year of his two-year deal was not exercised following the season.
+In 33 games during the 2025–26 NBL season, he averaged 11.4 points, 5.6 rebounds and 2.3 assists per game.

+Ibaraki Robots (2026–present)

+On 8 June 2026, Delany signed with the Ibaraki Robots of the B.League.

 National team career

 Delany was a member of the New Zealand national team that won 4th place at the 2017 FIBA Asia Cup in Beirut, Lebanon.
 Over six tournament games, he averaged 12.7 points, 7.0 rebounds and 0.8 assists per game.
 He was a Tall Blacks member who won the bronze medal at the 2018 Commonwealth Games.

 In November 2017, 2018, and February 2019, Delany represented the Tall Blacks during the 2019 FIBA Basketball World Cup qualifiers.
 Over nine qualifiers games, he averaged 7.2 points, 3.8 rebounds and 1.1 assists per game.

 In May 2025, Delany returned to the Tall Blacks for a trans-Tasman series against Australia.

 In November 2025, Delany was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.